As the world becomes increasingly uncertain, Credo Technology Group Holding Ltd (CRDO) offers stability - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 8 analysts.
+The firm’s stock currently is rated by 8 analysts.
 The consensus estimate for the next quarter is $0.03, with high estimates of $0.04 and low estimates of $0.03.

 Analysts are recommending an EPS of between $0.18 and $0.13 for the fiscal current year, implying an average EPS of $0.15.
 EPS for the following year is $0.5, with 8 analysts recommending between $0.53 and $0.47.